 A parenting plan is a document that describes how parents will divide the responsibilities of caring for their children.

 The typical parenting plan will set forth the legal and physical custody arrangements and will include a schedule of when the children will spend time with each parent, including weekends, holidays, birthdays, and vacations.

-Some parents prefer a brief plan that gives them flexibility to deal with issues as they arise.
-Others parents need a more specific plan that spells out the children’s schedules and the parents’ responsibilities in great detail.
+Some parents prefer a brief plan that gives them the flexibility to deal with issues as they arise.
+Other parents need a more specific plan that spells out the children’s schedules and the parents’ responsibilities in great detail.

 Can parents agree on a parenting plan?

 Parents can agree on a parenting plan.
 Agreeing on a parenting plan has many benefits.
 The parents can avoid a contested custody case and all the expense, delay, anger, and stress to the children that often goes along with it.
 The parents can tailor the plan so that it fits their schedules and the needs of their children, rather than having a judge who doesn’t know the family decides what the plan will be.

 The plan will need to be approved by the judge, but the judge will usually approve a plan that both parents agree to.
 After the judge approves the plan, it is signed by both parents and the judge and filed with the court.
 It then becomes a court order.

 What happens if parents cannot agree on a parenting plan?